 Helping Families Get Justice for Their Children

 “I want to save the victims who will quietly go along because they

 - The Honorable Judge Kathleen Dekker

-Over the last two decades, universities have struggled with high numbers of hazing incidents, many of which led to serious injuries or death.
+Over the last two decades, universities have struggled with high numbers of hazing, many of which led to serious injuries or death.
 Our firm has represented families of young people who were robbed of their future by senseless and reckless acts of bullying.
 We want to bring awareness to the various ways that states have addressed (or failed to address) hazing.